Middle School 5/6 Grades

 PE Units have included Fitness, Sailing, Ice Skating, Soccer and Hip Hop Dance.

-Through the physical and outdoor education component of the Lighthouse Downtown program, individuals are challenged to develop strength and physical skill through outdoor adventures and team sports.
+Through the physical and outdoor education component of the Middle School program, individuals are challenged to develop strength and physical skill through outdoor adventures and team sports.
 They engage in physical education units which introduce athletic skills and foster physical fitness while exercising both teamwork and leadership skills.